cybersi/icp-guides/Canisters.md

 ## Topping-up Canisters

-To get canister ids deploy the project using:
+To get canister ids deploy the project with:

 ```shell
  dfx deploy --network ic